 5.2.2.3.2 NSACF initiated EAC mode configuration

 The EACNotify service operation shall be used by the NSACF to configure the EAC mode(s) for S-NSSAI(s) to the NF Service Consumer (e.g. AMF).
 The EACNotify service operation shall be triggered when the NSACF decides to set the EAC mode for an S-NSSAI to "ACTIVE" if the number of UEs registered to an S-NSSAI is above certain threshold, or set the EAC mode for an S-NSSAI to "DEACTIVE" if the number of UEs registered to an S-NSSAI is below certain threshold.
-The activation threshold and the deactivation threshold may be same or different.
+The activation threshold and the deactivation threshold may be same or different and can be configured for each Access Type.

 If NF Service Consumer has implicitly subscribed to receive EAC notification, the NSACF shall notify the NF Service Consumer (e.g. AMF) to configure the EAC mode by using the HTTP POST method as shown in Figure 5.2.2.2.3-1.